No-one enjoys tenancy inspections.

 - often receives a list of maintenance issues every time which ultimately costs them money

-- can only make a judgement on the condition of the property and any maintenance issues from photographs alone
+- can only make a judgement on the condition of the property and any maintenance issues from photographs & videos alone